josephfriesen/rodan/README.md

 #### Advent of Code solution presentation

 This app is a Next.js single-page application in which I work through Advent of Code problems.
+No one here claims these are by any means the best solutions, they are almost intentionally over-engineered and verbose, mainly trying to practice problem solving with object-oriented programming, Node.js and Typescript, with vaguely mathy/rigorous plain language documentation/explanations.

 ###### Installation